GeoffreyCoulaud/gali/README.md

 A game launcher for **linux** where your library is the star of the show.

 ## Why ?
-> I'm so tired of interfaces that include 9 out 10 of my games.
+> I'm so tired of interfaces that include 9 out of 10 of my games.
 I want it all in one, pretty, place !

 If you think alike, I believe Gali is for you.